Newstep and Open Foundation Students

 - Personal illness or disability

-- Experience of domestic and family violence
+- Experience of domestic and family violence and/or significant form of trauma

 - Out-of-home care experience